 Incident Monitoring: The CISO shall develop and maintain guidelines on how to monitor for security incidents.
 The Divisions/Offices or their affiliated staff designated by agreement or assignment, as part of their risk management program, shall continuously monitor for security incidents (both physical and ITS – related incidents) according to the guidelines listed above.

-Incident Detection: The KDCCCISO shall develop and maintain enterprise-wide procedures for collecting, analyzing and reporting data.
+Incident Detection: The CISO shall develop and maintain enterprise-wide procedures for collecting, analyzing and reporting data.
 The integrity of all data relating to criminal acts must be preserved as possible evidence and will be collected using generally accepted forensic procedures.
 The forensic procedures to be followed will be developed and disseminated by the CISO.

 Incident Reporting: The CISO shall define the basic procedure to be followed for reporting incidents.
 The procedure shall be expanded upon by the Divisions/Offices as necessary to include the internal communications and escalation procedures that will be used.
 Security incidents classified as level 3, or 4 shall be reported to the CISO and the division/office information security official within a period of 24 hours from the time the incident was discovered.
 The CISO is responsible for reporting the incidents to ITS and the Assistant Secretary for the OPP and Compliance within 24 hours of receiving the report.
 The Assistant Secretary for OPP and Compliance will be responsible for letting appropriate departmental staff know about the issue.
 The division should not report directly to ITS, as it could result in duplicate incidents being reported.
 A manual form may be completed and forwarded to the division/office information security official for processing.
 An incident reporting template is Available with the CISO and IT Manager.
 Reporting of security instances classified as level 2 or greater should be reported, at a minimum, to the division/office security official.
 Division/office specific procedures may require all levels of security incidents to be reported to the CISO.
 If there is a question regarding classification level, the division/office security official should consult with the CISO.